training@oraclesafety.net | (+44) 07788 520642

 In 1990, William Kahn shifted it again, describing psychological safety as the sense of being able to show and employ one’s self without fear of negative consequences to self-image, status, or career.
 The focus moved to employee engagement.

+By the time of The Fearless Organization in 2018, a bounded therapeutic concept had become a marketed organisational lever, with training programmes, consultancy offerings, and conference keynotes attached.
 What happened across those decades was conceptual inflation.
 A term with a precise clinical meaning was lifted out of context, had its boundaries stripped away, and was progressively repurposed until it stood in for the very structural protections that would actually make the observed condition possible.
-This is not academically illegal, but it is becoming common.
+This is not academic plagiarism, but it is becoming common.
 The borrowed credibility of the original term obscures the fact that the modern usage has departed entirely from what the term originally meant.

 The category error